HasanovJavohir/First-Website/README.md

 Introduction to My first Website..

-If You want to watch my first website, You should download these codes Then You can watch it , Good Luck ;)
+If You want to watch my first website, You should download these codes.
+Then You can watch it , Good Luck ;)